nposdalj/antarctic-odontocete-habitat/README.md

 to a .csv format.

 ### Step 3: Determine ACF values.
+In the "Autocorrelation" folder, use ACF_SiteSpecies.R to generate a table of ACF values (daily) and save it to acf_table.csv.
+Also, create a similar table of days with detected presence (binned_detections.csv), to quickly quantify which sites and species have enough data to develop a model.
+Also creates a dataframe with all days HARPs were active and whether or not specific species were detected at each site, saved to
+DailyDetections.csv in the "Data" folder.

 ### Step 4: Create final dataframe to use in models.
+In the main folder, use FinalData.R to create a dataframe that combines daily binary presence for each species with all the environmental variables (including at biologically relevant depth bins).
+This dataframe will be used to create the GAMs.
+User can also specify species, sites, and variables of interest to create a stacked timeseries that visualizes temporal trends in presence.

 ### Step 5: Make GAMs to model site-by-site, species-by-species presence on environmental predictors.